celo-org/docs/docs/developer-resources/deploy-hardhat.md

 ## Verify Smart Contract

+### Using Blockscout

 Verifying a smart contract allows developers to review your code from within the Celo Block Explorer.

 * Navigate to the Code tab at the Explorer page for your contract's address
 * Click Verify & Publish to enter the smart contract verification page